Platform9-Community/logging/fluentd-operator/README.md

 ## Logging on PMK Cluster ###
 If you are using a PMK provisioned cluster, fluentd-operator can be automatically enabled on the cluster by adding `pf9-system:logging` tag in the UI during cluster creation.

-For deploying elasticsearch datastore, configuring with fluentd-operator and viewing the logs in Kibana, you can simply run the below script
+For deploying elasticsearch datastore, configuring with fluentd-operator and viewing the logs in Kibana, simply run the below script

 ```
 ./configure-fluentd-es.sh